Smart Connections settings

 Precedence

-Entries in the Exclude filter always win when they match, even if the same fragment appears in the Include filter.
+- Entries in the Exclude filter always win when they match, even if the same path fragment appears in the Include filter.

 Exclude inlinks (backlinks) (PRO)